Technical Reference

 Monitoring

 Scores are marginally above threshold, the process is known-good, or the anomaly is a single-window behavioral spike consistent with a legitimate background task (e.g., Windows Update).
-Guardian logs the event to the alert database with full detail but does not surface a UI notification unless the pattern persists across multiple windows or the score climbs.
+Guardian logs the event with full detail but does not surface a UI notification unless the pattern persists across multiple windows or the score climbs.

 Personal Baseline Methodology

-Baseline recording is transparent and passive.
-The ETW recorder runs as a scheduled Windows task at logon.
-It writes raw event counts per 5-minute window to a local CSV file.
-No process names, no file paths, no user content — only the 12 aggregate rate figures.
+Baseline recording is passive The ETW recorder runs as a scheduled task at logon.
+It writes only the 12 aggregate rate figures per 5-minute window to a local CSV.
+No process names, no file paths, no user content.
 The baseline file never leaves the machine.

-Boot-window handling: The first 5-minute window after a cold boot predictably shows elevated rates for shell_core_rate, task_run_rate, and total_event_rate while Windows initializes its startup tasks.
-Guardian detects post-boot windows automatically (gap from previous window > 15 minutes) and excludes them from false-positive rate calculations during calibration to prevent the boot burst from inflating the threshold.
+Boot-window handling The first window after a cold boot predictably shows elevated shell_core_rate, task_run_rate, and total_event_rate while Windows initializes startup tasks.
+Guardian detects post-boot windows (gap > 15 min from previous) and excludes them from false-positive rate calculations.

-Sensitivity controls: Guardian exposes a sensitivity slider in the Settings UI.
-Under the hood, the slider scales the effective detection threshold multiplicatively: sensitivity = minimum applies a multiplier of 1.5× (fewer alerts), sensitivity = maximum applies 0.7× (more alerts).
-The calibrated threshold is never permanently modified by the slider — it is applied at score time, so the slider can be adjusted without retraining.
+Sensitivity controls The sensitivity slider in Settings scales the effective threshold multiplicatively at score time: minimum applies 1.5× multiplier (fewer alerts), maximum applies 0.7× (more alerts).
+The calibrated threshold on disk is never permanently modified — no retraining needed to change sensitivity.